luowh35/DELTA/README.md

     ```

 2. **Explanation of parameters**:
-    `input_file`: Path to the POSCAR, which is filled with all posible position.
+    `input_file`: Path to the POSCAR, which is filled with all possible positions.

     `output_dir`: Output director.